DataCanvasIO/TSBenchmark/README.md

 ### player.yaml

-The personalized parameter setting of the algorithm can specify the running environment of the algorithm.
+Use customized settings to specify the operating environment of the algorithm.
 ```yaml
 env:
   venv: